bigfix/developer.bigfix.com/site/pages/other/explorer-api/session_relevance.md

     "relevance": "string",
     "keys": "string",
     "filters": {
-        "computers": "a Session Relevance string that returns a single object representing a bes computer set", "computergroups": "a Session Relevance string that returns a single object representing a bes computer group set ", "content": "a Session Relevance string that returns a single object representing BigFix content [bes fixlet set, bes baseline set, bes analysis set]", "fixlets": "a Session Relevance string that returns a single object representing a bes fixlet set", "baselines": "a Session Relevance string that returns a single object representing a bes baseline set", "analyses": "a Session Relevance string that returns a single object representing a bes analysis set", "actions": "a Session Relevance string that returns a single object representing a bes action set", "sites": "a Session Relevance string that returns a single object representing a bes site set" }
+        "actions": "a Session Relevance string that returns a single object representing a bes action set", "computers": "a Session Relevance string that returns a single object representing a bes computer set", "computergroups": "a Session Relevance string that returns a single object representing a bes computer group set ", "content": "a Session Relevance string that returns a single object representing BigFix content [bes fixlet set, bes baseline set, bes analysis set]", "sites": "a Session Relevance string that returns a single object representing a bes site set" }
 }